 “Do We Need Marriage Counseling?”

-Have you ever thought this to yourself?
-Maybe in the aftermath of a nasty fight, or another frustrating conversation?
-It’s also easy to talk yourself out of going to see a couples therapist, marriage counselor or relationship coach.
-It can be hard to tell what is normal relationship turbulence that will blow over on its own, and when more serious relationship problems are brewing under the surface that you may need professional help to resolve.
+Have you ever thought to yourself, “Do we need marriage counseling?”
+Maybe you’ve asked this in the aftermath of a nasty fight or another frustrating conversation?
+It’s easy to talk yourself out of going to see a couples therapist, marriage counselor or relationship coach, especially if you aren’t aware of the benefits.
+It can be hard to tell what is “normal relationship turbulence” that will blow over on its own and when more serious relationship problems are brewing under the surface that may need professional help to resolve.

 When your relationship is clearly in a significant crisis you know it’s time to get help and seek couples therapy or relationship coaching.
 However, if your relationship is not clearly in trouble, but rather is in the process of going off course, it can be hard to say, “This is it.
 We need to talk to a marriage counselor.”

 The problem is this: Relationships that are still mostly good are much easier to repair and restore than seriously damaged relationships where trust and goodwill have been lost.

 Marriage counselor and couples and family researcher Dr. John Gottman has found that divorcing couples wait for an average of six years after the onset of their relationship problems to get help for their marriage.
 Often, sadly, by the time they do, it’s too late.
 [Check out “How to Stop a Divorce and Save Your Marriage”]

 On the other hand, proactive, committed couples who care about their relationship are alert to the early warning signs that their relationships are headed in the wrong direction.

 The happiest, healthiest, and strongest couples are the ones that get into marriage counseling or couples therapy early, because they stop budding relationship problems in their tracks.